-You may fulfill your prerequisites at any regionally accredited college or university, including 2-year colleges.
+You may fulfill your prerequisites at any regionally accredited college or university, including 2-year colleges in the United States or Canada.
 There are also a number of accredited online courses.
 It is wise to contact us if you are unclear on whether a course meets the prerequisites.

 There is no Clarkson housing available for graduate students.
 You will need to procure housing on your own.

 What are the benefits of a small, rural program?